eard3n1/zar_at_bot/README.md

-Made to run on a single server, but can be adjusted to work in multiple servers at the same time.
+Made to run on a single server.